themikefuller/Rapid/README.md

     $app->Run();

+## Output

+By default routes do not return any value.
+The $app->Send($value) method will send a text/html content response header and echo out the string value passed into it.
+The script will end after this function is called.

+    $app->Send("Text");

+ The $app->SendJSON($value) method will send an application/json content response header and echo out an array as a JSON document.
+The script will end after this function is called.

+    $app->SendJSON($array);

-By default this method does not return any value.
-The route can be the controller or the jumping off point to a controller or view.
-However, if the route ends with a return the value can be expressed with the $app->Run() method.
+The route can be the controller or the jumping off point to a controller or view. if the route ends with a return the value can be expressed with the $app->Run() method.

 This is perfectly acceptable.